ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 Exception: Invalid_argument "compare: functional value".
 ```

-There are two main reasons explaining this.
+There are two main reasons explaining this:
-1. It is impossible to write an algorithm that takes two functions and returns true if they always return the same output when provided the same input and false otherwise
+1. It is impossible to write an algorithm that takes two functions and returns `true` if they always return the same output when provided the same input and `false` otherwise
 1. Assuming it was possible, such an algorithm would declare that quicksort and bubble sort are equal.
 That would mean those procedures are substitutable, which is not the case.

-It may seem counterintuitive that there exist classes of objects of the same kind (i.e. having the same type) where equality between objects does not make sense.
+It may seem counterintuitive that classes of objects of the same kind (i.e., having the same type) exist where equality between objects does not make sense.
 High-school mathematics does not provide examples of those classes.
 But in the case of computing procedures seen as functions, equality isn't the right tool to compare them.

 ### Calling Functions

 In OCaml, no symbol is needed to express passing an argument to a function.
-When several expressions are written side by side, the leftmost one should be a function, all the others are parameters.
-In OCaml, parenthesis serve a single purpose: associating expressions to create sub-expressions.
+When several expressions are written side by side, the leftmost one should be a function.
+All the others are parameters.
+In OCaml, parentheses serve a single purpose: associating expressions to create subexpressions.
 ```ocaml
 # max (21 * 2) (int_of_string "713");;
 - : int = 713
 ```

-There are two alternative ways to call functions, using the application `@@` operator or the pipe `|>` operator.
+There are two alternative ways to call functions: using the application `@@` operator or the pipe `|>` operator.
 ```ocaml
 # ( @@ );;
 - : ('a -> 'b) -> 'a -> 'b = <fun>